telerik/winforms-docs/chart/advanced-topics/multiple-chart-types-in-a-single-chart.md

 To assign chart types to a series at run-time programmatically you can pass the __ChartSeriesType__ in the constructor or assign the __ChartSeriesType__ after the series is constructed.
-The example below passes three chart series types to the constructor. #_[C#] Setting chart types_
+The example below passes three chart series types to the constructor.

 {{source=..\SamplesCS\Chart\MultipleChartTypes.cs region=settingChartTypes}}
 {{source=..\SamplesVB\Chart\MultipleChartTypes.vb region=settingChartTypes}}